Skip navigation

 From Research to Resources: Leveraging University Libraries for Success

-Hali Black, Assistant Professor, University Libraries
+Hali Black, Associate Professor, University Libraries

 Explore how University Libraries support academic success through tailored instruction sessions, research consultations, and innovative offerings such as laptop loans, the One Button Studio, and expanded database subscriptions.
 Collaborate with faculty to shape our collections and online resources, fostering a vibrant scholarly community at Southern Miss.
 Join us in leveraging these resources and services to empower learning, research, and innovation.